AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Local Ghost Variables
 ~~~~~~~~~~~~~~~~~~~~~

 Just like for specifications, ghost code can be used to enhance what can be expressed inside intermediate assertions.
 In particular, local variables or constants whose only purpose is to serve in assertions are a common occurrence.
 Most of the time, these variables are used to store previous values of variables or expressions to which we want to refer in our assumptions.
-They are especially useful to refer to initial values of parameters and expressions which cannot be accessed using the :ada:`‘Old` attribute outside of the subprogram’s postcondition.
+They are especially useful to refer to initial values of parameters and expressions which cannot be accessed using the :ada:`‘Old` attribute outside of the subprogram's postcondition.

 For example:

 .. code:: ada

-    procedure P (X : in out T) with Post => F (X, X’Old) is
+    procedure P (X : in out T) with Post => F (X, X'Old) is
       X_Init : constant T := X with Ghost;
     begin
       if Condition (X) then